Adam and Eve (Tamara de Lempicka)

-Adam and Eve is a 1932 oil-on-panel painting by the Polish painter Tamara de Lempicka.
+Adam and Eve is an oil-on-panel painting by the Polish painter Tamara de Lempicka, from 1932.
 It is in the Art Deco style and depicts a male nude embracing a female nude holding an apple.
 In the background are stylized skyscapers.
 The painting is 116 by 73 cm and is housed in a private collection.

 Description

 Lempicka was fond of repeating stories about the creation of Adam and Eve.
 The inspiration for this painting arose when a professional female model took a break to eat an apple.
 Lempicka asked her to hold the pose and started to sketch.
 She then invited a policeman who was making his rounds in the streets to pose for Adam.
 Lempicka contrasts the natural beauty of human bodies with a barren, industrious cityscape.

 Provenance

 The painting previously belonged to Barbra Streisand, who acquired it around 1986 for $135,000.
 On March 3, 1994, Christie's held a dedicated sale of Streisand's collection, including Adam and Eve, which sold for $1,982,500, at the time, setting a record price for the artist at auction.
 Streisand told The New York Times, "We screamed when the Lempicka price went over $1 million ...
 I was working out with my exercise teacher and when the bidding went over the top I screamed."

 The work is currently in a private collection.